vsch/scheduler/README.md

 ## Overview

-Tasks can use scheduler to `suspend()`, `resume(uin16_t milliseconds)` after suspension or to schedule next execution after delay.
-If `milliseconds` is given as `0` then the current task will be rescheduled to run in the next scheduler loop invocation and after all ready tasks in the current invocation have been run.
+Tasks can use scheduler to `suspend()`, `resume(uin16_t milliseconds)`, `resumeMicros(uin32_t microseconds)` after suspension or to schedule next execution after delay.
+If `milliseconds` / `microseconds` is given as `0` then the current task will be rescheduled to run in the next scheduler loop invocation and after all ready tasks in the current invocation have been run.

 In version 2 of the library a `AsyncTask` type was added which can use yielding methods from within its `loop()` to release the CPU to